 Some people also get shots of steroids to ease their symptoms.
 But they have side effects when used too long.

 When medication and physical therapy don’t give you enough relief, total replacement of the knee joint is a last resort.
 But this isn’t right for everyone.
-Some people shouldn't get this this surgery because of their age or other conditions.
+Some people shouldn't get this surgery because of their age or other conditions.

 Researchers are looking for new ways to treat knee osteoarthritis.
 Some of the methods they’re trying include the following.